oligriffiths/broccolijs-tutorial/README.md

 Nodes are always one of two types, `source` nodes and `transform` nodes.

 `source` nodes represent a single input directory, and are implicitly created when you use a `string` as an input to a plugin.
-Typically source nodes are "watched" directories, and chages to any files within them will trigger a rebuild of their node "tree".
+Typically source nodes are "watched" directories, and changes to any files within them will trigger a rebuild of their node "tree".
 You can also create unwatched directories for things like vendor files that don't change often.

 `transform` nodes represent one or more input nodes, and are typically created by the output of plugins.
 Transform nodes